 Crack The Egg.

-Audio Palimpsest
+Palimpsest

-Farewell Tour gives us a strange experience of time.
+Farewell Tour gives us a strange feeling of time.
 In a way we feel like the project is a re-writting of our history, and past.
 We’re fictionally playing into our past lives, chasing dreams that have already come and gone.
 When I make a recording of a moment, of nature or lay down a rhythm, I play it back and then layer a new moment over it.
 It doesn’t play forward in time but rather backwards; and that new layer is pushed into the past.
 I imaging recording every moment from here on out, until Chanelle has passed.
 Instead of going into that dismal future maybe I can play back those last years; travel into those moments again and layer new memories into those precious hours.